OKR > OKR method

 Andy Grove

 Intel, known for its PC microprocessors and the slogan “Intel inside”, was founded in 1968 by Gordon E. Moore (known for Moore’s Law) and Robert Noyce.
-Soon afterwards, Andy Grove, who managed the company in the 1980s and 1990s, was also hired.
-He was not a real co-founder, but had the status of a founder, hence “late founder”.
+On the day Intel was founded, Andy Grove was also hired, who led the company as CEO in the 1980s and 1990s.
+He was not a real co-founder, but had the status of a founder and is therefore often referred to as a “late founder”.

 Grove introduced his “OKR” approach at Intel in 1971 – he was 35 years old at the time.
 In 1983, the approach was documented for the first time in his book “High Output Management“.
 In it, he presents the method of qualitative indicators (later “Objectives“) and measurable indicators (later “Key Results“) as part of a “Breakfast Factory”.
 At the time, Grove called his method “iMbO – Intel Management by Objectives” – as the name suggests, it was a further development of MbO – Management by Objectives.